-What causes breast milk to change color?
+What causes breast milk to change?

-What foods can change the color of my breast milk?
+What foods can change my breast milk?

-While some changes in breast milk color are a result of the natural transition of breast milk, eating certain foods can also impact the color of your breast milk from one day to the next.
+While some changes in breast milk color are a result of the natural transition of breast milk, eating certain foods can also impact breast milk color from one day to the next.
 Foods high in carotene, like carrots, yams, or squashes, may cause your breast milk to develop a yellow or orange tint if you eat a high enough quantity.
 Artificial red dyes found in sodas, fruit drinks, and other food items can also cause a pink or reddish color to develop in moms’ breast milk.
-Vegan and vegetarian mamas may be more likely to have a greenish tint to their milk, as eating a high volume of green vegetables like spinach and kale, as well as other green-dyed foods, can impact breast milk color.
-In some cases, pink breast milk can be caused by blood, often from cracked nipples.
-A small amount of blood in breast milk is usually not dangerous for infants, and it often clears up in a few days.
+Vegan and vegetarian mamas may be more likely to have a greenish tint to their milk, as eating a high volume of green vegetables like spinach and kale can impact breast milk color.
+In some cases, pink breast milk can be caused by blood.
+A small amount of blood in breast milk is usually not dangerous for infants.

 When should I see a doctor about my breast milk?